-Royals use 2-run homer by Edward Olivarez in the 12th inning to beat Mariners
+Royals use 2-run homer by Edward Olivares in the 12th inning to beat Mariners

 But the 24-year-old rookie showed fortitude, and he kept the runners there by striking out Carlos Santana, getting Andrew Benintendi to pop out and Hunter Dozier to fly out to deep left field to end the threat.

 Perhaps boosted by GIlbert’s escape act, the Mariners offense answered immediately, with the first three hitters — J.P.
 Crawford, Mitch Haniger and Ty France — reaching base.
-Abraham Toro brought home a run with a bases-loaded walk, and Luis Torrens followed with a double to right field to make it 3-1 and with runners on second and third base.
+Abraham Toro brought home a run with a bases-loaded walk, and Luis Torrens followed with a double to right field to make it 3-1 with runners on second and third base.

 Royals starer Kris Bubic had the look of a pitcher who might not get out of the first inning, but he struck out Jarred Kelenic and got Dylan Moore to fly out to limit the damage.